isaac-levine/saas-boilerplate/README.md

 7. Open your browser and visit `http://localhost:3000` to see the application running.

 8. You're all set!
 You can now start customizing the SaaS Boilerplate to fit your needs.

-For more information on how to use the SaaS Boilerplate, refer to the [documentation](https://github.com/isaac-levine/boilerbase/docs).